Compare prices from Dog Trainers in your local area.

 Tips on training your dog

-Sometimes, saying “good job” isn’t enough to encourage your puppy or dog to repeat favorable behavior.
+Sometimes, saying “good job” isn’t enough to encourage your puppy or dog to repeat favourable behaviour.
 When this is the case, make positive reinforcement more tangible by giving your dog high-value treats such as a piece of chicken breast or liver.
 This way, they’ll receive proper nutrition while they learn to obey your instructions.

 Give your dog its own space